ritikjainx/kapda-app/README.md

 - setup firebase project and SHA-1 keys for phone auth.
 - add Json key in GSheetsAPI class inside services/gsheets.dart to setup googlesheets or move them to an .env file.
-- Favourite list could be made user specific.
-- Loading indicator could be added while future completes
+- Loading indicator could be added while API calls are made.
 - Gsheets could be checked to contain the defined spreadsheet and worksheets for null.
 - App could be migrated to null safety (although you will need patience while doing this)